Flame Analytics

 Floor graphics are one the best ways to attract customer attention as these are not just eye-pleasing elements.
 They are an underrated method of visual communication with the customers.
 These graphics give a new dimension to an otherwise bland surface, and you can paste it in on the ground or even the stairs.
 It helps in communicating a strategic message right where a customer is already looking.

-For improving visual communication with the customers, floor graphics are ideal for:
+For improving visual communication with your customers, floor graphics are ideal for:

 • Point of sale (for communicating promotions, offers, and new launches)